notSoTechnical/Controlling-devices-via-HTTP/README.md

 # Controlling-devices-from-HTTP

-This project can interface with Alexa via https://tehpsyc.pythonanywhere.com/
+This project can interface with Alexa (and iOS using IP address) via https://tehpsyc.pythonanywhere.com/
 Note: Port forward your router and change the internal IP address to external IP address on IR Controller Device Setup

 Example: